eslager/Leaflet-Intro/README.md

 ## Try it yourself

-For the next section of the tutorial, I suggest that you download this starter file [**insert link]**, open it in Atom, and follow along to make the changes yourself.
+For the next section of the tutorial, I suggest that you download this [starter file](https://github.com/ejslgr/Leaflet-Intro/blob/master/code-samples/earthquakes-starter.html), open it in Atom, and follow along to make the changes yourself.

-You'll note that the starter file (called earthquakes.html) is very similar to the basic Leaflet map we looked at above, except that we've removed the marker and changed the center and zoom level.
-Next, we'll add data from an external geojson file.
+You'll note that the starter file (called earthquakes-starter.html) is very similar to the basic Leaflet map we looked at above, except that we've removed the marker and changed the center and zoom level.
+Next, we'll add some data.

 ## Working with GeoJSON data

 Adding data with the ```L.marker()``` method is simple, but it can be somewhat inconvenient.
 If we were mapping hundreds of points, we would have to manually type in the lat/long pairs for every point into our code.
 No thank you!
 Can't we just add a Shapefile?

 Shapefiles, as you likely know, are the default vector data format when working with ArcGIS.
-With web mapping, however, the standard data type for vector data is GeoJSON.
+With web mapping, however, the standard data format is GeoJSON.
 Like other formats for geospatial data, GeoJSON stores information about geographic features and their non-spatial attributes (e.g. a line indicating a street and the name of the street).
 It is based on JavaScript Object Notation, which means it will be more familiar to web developers than GIS professionals, but it's fairly easy to work with and understand.

 Instead of storing data in tables, GeoJSON stores data in "key: value pairs."
 These are both machine readable and human readable.
 Here's an example:
 ```geojson